hermannordaunet/MacFolders/README.md

 <img src="ReadMePictures/Folder1.jpg">

-5) Mark the small picture of the folder on top of the info tab and paste (command+V)
+5) Mark the small picture of the folder on top of the info tab and paste (Command+V)

 <img src="ReadMePictures/Folder2.jpg">